floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

       - Publications aimed at greenfield development of microservice-based systems
       - Publications published before 2014, as the definition of "microservices" as an architectural style is inconsistent before @systematic_mapping_study_2
-      - Publications addressing manual technologies, algorithms, or methods ]
+      - Publications addressing manual technologies, algorithms, or methods
+      - Surveys, opinion pieces, or other non-technical publications ]
   ),
   caption: [Inclusion and exclusion criteria]